AP source: Kittle agrees to 5-year extension with 49ers

-All-Pro tight end George Kittle has agreed to a five-year extension with the San Francisco 49ers that reportedly is the richest contract ever at the position.
+All-Pro tight end George Kittle has agreed to a five-year, $75 million extension with the San Francisco 49ers that is the richest contract ever at the position.

 A person familiar with the deal says the sides agreed Thursday on the deal to keep Kittle off the market next offseason.
 The person spoke on condition of anonymity because the contract hadn’t been announced by the team.

-NFL Network reported that the deal will be worth $75 million and includes an $18 million signing bonus.
+NFL Network first reported the terms and says the deal includes an $18 million signing bonus.

 Locking up Kittle was a high priority this offseason for the Niners and they were able to get it done two days before the first full team practice at training camp.